josedv82/matuR/README.md

 * sitting height (cms)
 * weight (kgs)

-**Predicted Adult Height (PAH):** This method is based on the Khamis-Roche method and it used the following parameters:
+**Predicted Adult Height (PAH):** This is based on the Khamis-Roche method and uses the following parameters:

 * age
 * gender